xySaad/rust-localserver/README.md

 | [`libc`](https://crates.io/crates/libc) | `fcntl` syscall for setting file descriptors to non-blocking mode |

 > Dev dependencies (`bcrypt`, `form_urlencoded`, `getrandom`, `hex`) are used only in tests and examples.

-## License

-This project is open source.
-See your repository's license file for details.